X

 LOADING OFFERS...

-As reported by Freddie Mac today, the average offered interest rate for a conforming 30-year fixed-rate mortgage (FRM) declined by five basis points (0.05%), sliding down to 6.76% Per last week's MarketTrends newsletter, we expected to see a slight decline in rates this week.
+As reported by Freddie Mac today, the average offered interest rate for a conforming 30-year fixed-rate mortgage (FRM) increased by another three basis points (0.03%) to 6.89%, a 16-week high.
+Rates haven't moved all that far in recent weeks (or this year, for that matter), but given current level, any increase is unwelcome.

-Average offered rates for 15-year fixed-rate mortgages dropped back by a bit less, posting just a two basis point (0.02%) fall compared to last week.
-This left the average offered rate for the most popular shorter-term mortgage at 5.92%, still holding the middle of a recent range.
+Average offered rates for 15-year fixed-rate mortgages saw a slightly smaller increase, posting a two basis point (0.02%) rise.
+This left the most popular shorter-term mortgage at a rate of 6.03%, a mark last seen in mid-April.

-At present, a 5/1 ARM might offer a homebuyer a lower-cost alternative to a long-term fixed-rate mortgage, and the difference in rate between 30-year FRMs and 5-year hybrid ARMs widened a little this week again.
-The Mortgage Bankers Association said that the initial fixed interest rate on a hybrid 5-year ARM fell by twelve basis points (0.12%) to 5.89%, expanding the gap in rate compared to a 30-year FRM to eighty-seven points (0.87%).
-On a $300,000 mortgage, a borrower using this ARM would see a $170 lower payment per month and would save nearly $13,000 in interest cost over the first five years of the loan.
+At present, a 5/1 ARM might offer a homebuyer a lower-cost alternative to a long-term fixed-rate mortgage, although the difference in rate between 30-year FRMs and 5-year hybrid ARMs shrank again this week.
+The Mortgage Bankers Association said that the initial fixed interest rate on a hybrid 5-year ARM rose by six more basis points (0.06%) to 6.22%, leaving the gap in rate compared to a 30-year FRM at sixty-seven basis points (0.67%).
+On a $300,000 mortgage, a borrower using this ARM would see a $132 lower payment per month and would save just over $10,000 in interest cost over the first five years of the loan.

 Each week in HSH's MarketTrends newsletter, we track and discuss economic conditions that affect mortgage rates and their impact on housing markets and consumers.
 Read the most recent edition of MarketTrends or subscribe for email delivery.